rushabhTt/fastapi-graphql-try/very_basic_fastapi_graphql/README.md

    - This query fetches `id`, `name`, and `email` fields for a user.

 2. **Flexibility of Custom Queries**
-   - **Select Specific Fields**: Not every query has to return all fields.
-You can simplify your request by excluding fields you don’t need.
+   - **Select Specific Fields**: You don't have to retrieve all fields.
+You can simplify your request by choosing only the ones you need.
    - Example of a selective query:
      ```graphql
      {